 \section{Discussion}

-In this work, we perform a mean-field analysis on the SU($N$) Heisenberg model on the honeycomb lattice with both nearest and next nearest-neighbor antiferromagnetic interactions.
+In this work, we perform a mean-field analysis on the SU($N$) Heisenberg model on the honeycomb lattice with both nearest- and next-nearest-neighbor antiferromagnetic interactions.
 In the large-$N$ approximation, a variety of intermediate ground states are identified subject to the strict local constraints.
-For the SU(4) spins, the DSL state with a gauge flux $\pi$ per hexagonal plaquette and its instability towards the tetramerized spin singlets when the next nearest-neighbor exchange interaction predominates are confirmed.
+For the SU(4) spins, the DSL state with a gauge flux $\pi$ per hexagonal plaquette and its instability towards the tetramerized spin singlets when the next-nearest-neighbor exchange interaction predominates are confirmed.
 The putative CSL states at ${J_2 = 0}$ for higher SU($N$) are also obtained and the associated gauge fluxes per hexagonal plaquette follow the same form of $4\pi/N$.
-The next nearest-neighbor bond expectations would develop in the presence of $J_2$ and render the ground state to a variant of the Haldane model with $4\pi/N$ total flux through the unit cell.
-These CSL states preserve the lattice translation and have an unity first Chern number for the occupied spinon bands.
-A series of intermediate quantum phases breaking various lattice translation symmetries would appear when the next nearest-neighbor interactions become stronger.
+The next-nearest-neighbor bond expectations would develop in the presence of $J_2$ and render the ground state to a variant of the Haldane model with $4\pi/N$ total flux through the unit cell.
+These CSL states preserve the lattice translation and have a unity first Chern number for the occupied spinon bands.
+A series of intermediate quantum phases breaking various lattice translation symmetries would appear when the next-nearest-neighbor interactions become stronger.
 For the SU(8) and SU(9) spins, inhomogeneous states with ${2 \times 2}$ ordering pattern are found.
 While the former preserves the time-reversal symmetry, the latter is identified as a new ICSL state.
-Apart from the VCS states containing 6 sites (or 14 sites) found for the SU(6) (or the SU(7)) spins, there are two types of stripe ordered states manifest in the form of a doubled period along one of the honeycomb lattice vectors.
+Apart from the VCS states containing 6 sites (or 14 sites) found for the SU(6) [or the SU(7)] spins, there are two types of stripe ordered states manifesting themselves in the form of a doubled period along one of the honeycomb lattice vectors.